 St. Mary's County (Aa1) benefits from a local economy that is anchored by the Naval Air Station Patuxent River (NAS Pax River), the navy's center for avionics research and development, testing, evaluation, and acquisition.
-The base hosts the Naval Air Systems Command and Naval Air Warfare Center Aircraft Division, and its presence attracts high technology industries with high-paying jobs to the area.
+The base hosts the Naval Air Systems Command and Naval Air Warfare Center Aircraft Division, and its presence attracts high-paying technology industry to the area.
 As such, wealth and income levels are strong, and support the county's solid and improving financial position.